Plumsail/actions/source/flow/how-tos/sharepoint/provision-list-library-using-pnp.rst

 ============================================================================================================================

 This article will show how to create a PnP provisoning template with a list and then apply the template in Microsoft Flow.
-We will use `Provision PnP template to SharePoint  <../../actions/sharepoint-processing.html#provision-pnp-template-to-sharepoint>`_ action from `Plumasail SP connector <https://plumsail.com/actions/sharepoint/>`_, which is a part of `Plumsail Actions <https://plumsail.com/actions>`_.
+We will use `Provision PnP template to SharePoint  <../../actions/sharepoint-processing.html#provision-pnp-template-to-sharepoint>`_ action from `Plumsail SP connector <https://plumsail.com/actions/sharepoint/>`_, which is a part of `Plumsail Actions <https://plumsail.com/actions>`_.

 First of all, to create a PnP provisioning template you need to connect to the source SharePoint instance using PnP powershel commandlets library.
 This `article`_ shows how to do this and also how to get a PnP provisioning template from the whole site.

-The main function Get-PnPProvisioningTemplate has several `options`_, in this case we're interested in option -Handlers.
+The main function :code:`Get-PnPProvisioningTemplate` has several `options`_, in this case we're interested in option :code:`-Handlers`.
 This option allows us to specify a Sharepoint object to get template from.
 For example, it may be a SharePoint list.

 :code:`Get-PnPProvisioningTemplate -Out template.pnp -Handlers Lists`